Mónica Castelo

-Mónica Castelo (born 18 April 1987) is a Spanish rugby union player.
+Mónica Castelo (born 18 April 1987) is a former Spanish rugby union player.
 She has competed for in the 2017 and 2025 Women's Rugby World Cups.

 Early life and career

 Castelo was born in Oleiros and has been participating in sports from a very young age.
 Before she dedicated herself to rugby, she took part in swimming, and rowing, in which she was part of the women's crew that were runners-up in the Spanish batel category.
 She later joined CR Arquitectura Técnica, where she began to stand out in the top tier of Spanish women's rugby and caught the attention of national team coaches.